 You can submit your application prior to taking the exam, but you should specify the tentative test date on the application form.
 The Admission Panel, in any case, needs to have your relevant test results before an admission offer can be made.

 How many courses am I required to complete?

-You must complete 11 courses (equivalent to 33 credit units); out of which 9 are core courses (3 units@), and 2 are elective courses (3 units@).
+You must complete 11 courses (equivalent to 33 credit units); out of which 6 are core courses (3 units@), 2 are required courses (3 units @) and 3 are elective courses (3 units@).

 Can I apply for exemption or credit transfer?